Key Takeaways

 Can I sue for retaliation even if the adverse action was minor?

-Yes, if it would deter a person of ordinary firmness from exercising their rights.
-But truly de minimis actions may not qualify.
+Potentially.
+The action must be serious enough that it would deter a person of ordinary firmness from exercising protected rights.
+A trivial or de minimis injury does not qualify.

 What if I was fired for something that's technically a policy violation but really motivated by my speech?